747 (album)

-747 is the sixth studio album by American country music group Lady Antebellum.
-It was released on September 30, 2014, by Capitol Nashville.
+747 is the sixth studio album by American country music group Lady Antebellum, released on September 30, 2014, by Capitol Nashville.
 The production on the album was handled by Nathan Chapman, Eric Kinney, Dave Thomson, busbee and Lady Antebellum.
-The album was supported by three singles: "Bartender" which was released in May 2014 and reached number one on the US Country Airplay chart in early September 2014.
-The other two singles were "Freestyle" and "Long Stretch of Love".
+The following three songs were released as singles from the album: "Bartender" (which was released in May 2014 and reached number one on the US Country Airplay chart in early September 2014), "Freestyle" and "Long Stretch of Love".

-747 received generally positive reviews from music critics, it was praised by critics for exploring a more diverse sound and affirming their pop crossover appeal.
-The album was also a moderate commercial success.
-It debuted at number two on both the US Billboard 200 and the US Top Country Albums, selling 74,000 copies in its first week.
-This became the band's first album to miss number one on either the Billboard 200 or Top Country Albums charts.
-The album also entered the top ten on all-genre album charts in Australia, Canada, and France.
+747 received generally positive reviews from music critics, who praised it for exploring a more diverse sound and affirming their pop crossover appeal.
+The album was also a moderate commercial success, selling 74,000 copies in its first week and debuting at number two on both the US Billboard 200 and the US Top Country Albums charts, thus becoming the band's first album not to top either chart.
+It also entered the top ten on the all-genre album charts in Australia and Canada.

 Content

 Group member Hillary Scott told Billboard that they chose to name the album after the track "747" because "The track itself has this pushing, driving spirit about it that sums up our attitude right now.
-We are pushing ourselves as a band and as songwriters…taking ourselves out of our comfort zone and not taking ourselves too seriously.
+We are pushing ourselves as a band and as songwriters...taking ourselves out of our comfort zone and not taking ourselves too seriously.
 There's an urgency and an energy to it that we've never released before."
 The group produced the album with Nathan Chapman making it their first album not to be co-produced with longtime collaborator Paul Worley.

 A deluxe version of the album was also released, containing three bonus tracks.
 One of these tracks, "Falling for You," was originally released on the soundtrack to the 2014 romantic drama The Best of Me.
 "Slow Rollin'" was originally recorded by Canadian country artist Dallas Smith.